databrydge/popcorn-time/README.md

 ---

 ## Optional tasks
 Below are some optional goals, not doing these, does not give a negative impact on your chances at Databrydge.
-We have enough code off of the main goal to rate your skills.
+We have enough code off of the main tasks to rate your skills.
 But, for those of you who are having fun with the exercise, here is some extra fun to be had!
 Also, since these goals are optional, altering them or doing different/additional changes to the project are all valid of course. :wink:

 ### Task 3 - Find movies easily
 With our ~18.000 movies in the database, that "all movies" page is getting a bit ridiculously slow to load, no?
 Nevermind the finding of a movie & opening its details page..